q-Opers, QQ-systems, and Bethe Ansatz II: Generalized Minors: -twisted -opers and -Wronskians

 \subsection{Generalized Minors and Pl\"ucker coordinates}

-In the next section we will discuss another approach to Miura $(G,q)$-opers.
+In the next section, we will discuss another approach to Miura $(G,q)$-opers.
 This approach is based on the datum of the corresponding connection in the set of fundamental representations.
 There is a way to encode this datum in terms of certain explicit ``coordinates" one can associate to a group element.
 These coordinates are the generalizations of minors for $SL(N)$.
 They were used by Berenstein, Fomin and Zelevinsky in the study of Schubert cells and double Bruhat cells in the combinatorial context of cluster algebras.
+In the seminal paper, \cite{FZ} the generalized minors appeared as a set of parameters the sign of which determines the {\it total positivity} of elements from double Bruhat cells.

 Let us define what generalized minors are.
-Consider the big cell in Bruhat decomposition: $G_0=N_-HN_+$.
+Consider the big cell in Bruhat decomposition: $G_0=N_-HN_+$, where we remind that $G$ is a simple simply-connected Lie group.
 For a given element $g\in G_0$ we can write it as